Columbine shooters | Videos and tapes | Basement Tapes

 Temporarily unavailable due to YouTube takedowns.
 I will be uploading these to my own site after the overhaul.

-Eric Harris and Dylan Klebold made several home videos which were kept tight under wraps since Time magazine blew the cover off (offsite link) of them without consent from the families of those who died.
-After five years, parts of the videos were re-released to the public though the full-length tapes were withheld due to court order.
-When Time magazine reporter Tim Roche got access to the tapes, he wrote an article for the magazine on December 20, 1999.
-In it, he said that there were five video tapes - the "Basement Tapes".
+The tapes were kept tight under wraps after Time magazine blew the cover off (offsite link) of them without consent from the families of the victims of the Columbine shooting.
+After five years, parts of the videos were released to the public, though the full-length tapes were withheld due to court order.
+When Time magazine reporter Tim Roche got access to portions of the tapes, he wrote an article for the magazine on December 20, 1999.
 Time called the tapes the shooters' "final word, to all those who had picked on them over the years, and to everyone who would come up with a theory about their inner demons".

 After the issue hit the news stands, the families of the victims threatened to sue Jefferson County for the breach.
 They hadn't even seen the content yet and there it was, staring at them from the pages of a magazine that the whole world could read.
-Jefferson County quickly allowed the families to view the tapes before they hid them in the vaults.
-In 2011, Jefferson County destroyed the tapes.
+Taken to task over the leak, Jefferson County officials claimed they didn't know Roche intended to write an article about the content.
+After minimal pushback, Jefferson County allowed the families and a handful of journalists and other individuals to view the tapes before they hid them in the vaults again.

-Westword, an online news source that was in contact with the families supported the claim that there were five tapes (archived offsite link) originally.
+Westword, an online news source that was in contact with the families, supported the claim that there were five tapes (archived offsite link) originally.
 The runtimes they offered for the videos was a vague "nearly four hours".
 My original notes on the tapes that I drafted after reading Time's magazine back in 1999 indicate three groups of times given: 2 hours, 40 minutes, and 22 minutes.
 CNN also made mention of the five videos in an article (offsite link) from December 1999.

-In 2006, the courts allowed Jefferson County Sheriff Ted Mink (who took the job after John Stone) the choice to release the Basement Tapes to the public but he decided not to.
-He feared other troubled youths would see the tapes as a "call to arms" and a "how-to instruction video".
+In October 2003, one 15-minute-long tape was released to the public: Footage of Eric Harris and Dylan Klebold shooting at Rampart Range.
+Also released was a film project they did for school: Hitmen for Hire.
+It's been assumed by many that these are two of the five tapes due to the hype Jefferson County made about releasing them and the subsequent media frenzy that followed.
+So what of the remaining three tapes?
+In 2005, the Denver Post sued the state of Colorado, pressing to get the tapes released as a matter of criminal justice record.
+The case gave Sheriff Ted Mink (who took the job after John Stone) the power to decide whether to release the Basement Tapes to the public, but he decided not to.
+He feared other troubled youths would see the tapes as a "call to arms" and a "how-to instruction video", encouraging copycat activity.
 Instead, he opted to release 946 pages of previously unreleased documents including diaries belonging to the shooters, day planners and schoolwork, and a journal written by Eric's father Wayne Harris.
 An earlier Supreme Court ruling allowed the parents of the shooters to appeal the decision to release the documents, and Wayne Harris tried to do just that.
 However, the courts ruled that the Columbine Documents would indeed be released as a supplement to the Columbine Report.
+In 2011, Jefferson County destroyed the tapes.
+At least, that's the official story.